Rubino Romeo Salmonì

 Rubino Romeo Salmonì (22 January 1920 – 10 July 2011) was an Italian author known for his book In the End, I Beat Hitler, based on his experiences as a survivor of Auschwitz II–Birkenau during the Holocaust.

 Biography

 An Italian Jew, Salmonì was born in Rome in 1920.
 He escaped the first mass arrests of Jews from the Roman Ghetto in October 1943, but was arrested by the Italian police in April 1944.

 After being imprisoned in Rome, he was moved to a camp in Fossoli and arrived at Auschwitz when he was 24.
 He was given the identification number A15810, and forced to work, facing starvation and cold.
-Salmonì and other prisoners in the camp were freed by Allied forces in 1945.
+Salmonì and other prisoners in the camp were freed by the Red Army in 1945.
 While Salmonì was reunited with his parents, he found his brothers were murdered.

 In the End, I Beat Hitler

 After the war, Salmonì visited many schools and colleges to share his experiences.
 His book In the End, I Beat Hitler also recounts his experiences, incorporating elements of irony and black humour.
 He wrote, "I came out of Auschwitz alive, I have a wonderful family, I celebrated my golden wedding anniversary, I have 12 splendid grandchildren – I think I can say I ruined Hitler's plan for me."

 The writings served as an inspiration for Italian director Roberto Benigni's 1997 film Life Is Beautiful, which won the Cannes Grand Prix and the Academy Award for Best Foreign Language Film.
 Benigni stated he wished to commemorate Salmonì as a man who wished to live in the right way.
 Also in 1997, Salmonì appeared in the documentary film Memoria.

 The book was presented at Palazzo Valentini in January 2011 by Salmonì, Province of Rome President Nicola Zingaretti and chief rabbi Riccardo Di Segni.